layilin/SP23-33852/_texts/sc-page090.md

 - But, now, what clouds of white smoke load the sky!
 - How strong, how rapid the combustion pours!

-[^f90n1]: labour in a round revolves.
-Cane cultivation is a year-round affair that nevertheless has distinct rhythms, which arise from the fact that cane can take 15-24 months to mature.
+[^f90n1]: Cane cultivation is a year-round affair that nevertheless has distinct rhythms, which arise from the fact that cane can take 15-24 months to mature.

 [^f90n2]: A country or farm laborer, a shepherd.
 A key figure in georgic poetry.